- About us

 We suggest that you contact us about any questions or if you have a complaint in relation to how we process your personal data.

 However, you do have the right to contact the relevant supervisory authority directly.
-To contact the Data Protection Commission (ICO), the supervisory authority in the Republic of Ireland, please visit the Data Protection Commission website for instructions on how to do this.
+To contact the Data Protection Commission, the supervisory authority in the Republic of Ireland, please visit the Data Protection Commission website https://www.dataprotection.ie/en/contact/how-contact-us

 How to contact us